-Shoulder impingement syndrome (SIS) results from pressure on the rotator cuff from part of the shoulder blade (scapula) as the arm is lifted.
-This pressure is a common cause of pain in the adult shoulder.
+Shoulder impingement syndrome (SIS) results from part of the scapula (shoulder blade) putting pressure on the rotator cuff as the arm is lifted.
+It is a common cause of shoulder pain in adults.

-The pain may be due to a "bursitis," or "tendonitis".
-Bursitis is inflammation of the bursa, while tendonitis is inflammation of the tendons of the rotator cuff.
+The pain may be due to bursitis (inflammation of the bursa) or tendonitis (inflammation of the tendons of the rotator cuff).
 This inflammation is painful.
 In some circumstances, repetitive impingement of the rotator cuff can cause a partial tear in the cuff.
 This can also cause pain, especially with movement of the shoulder.

-Repetitive movements of the arm, particularly those performed overhead, such as swimming, volleyball, and tennis can increase the likelihood of developing SIS.
-Pain may also develop as the result of minor trauma, such as a fall onto the out-stretched hand or shoulder, or seemingly develop spontaneously with no obvious cause.
+Repetitive arm movements, particularly those performed overhead, such as when swimming or playing volleyball and tennis, can increase the likelihood of developing SIS.
+Pain may also develop as the result of minor trauma, such as a fall onto the outstretched hand or shoulder.
+It can also develop spontaneously with no obvious cause.